jjlin526/AWS-Services/Database-Services-and-Utilities.md

 * Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases

+### Amazon Database Migration Service (DMS)

+* Enables you to move data into AWS from existing databases
+* Supports both one time and continual migration of data
+* Supports many popular commercial and open source databases
+* Only pay for compute leveraged in the migration process